esteinig/sccion/README.md

 Most importantly, `SCCion` expects input that is definitely *S. aureus* or at least a Staphylococcal species (but then SCC*mec* typing and other genotypes might be off).
 This is also true for the real-time nanopore typing component, which will break and do all sorts of funky things if input is from species other than *S. aureus*.
 One can use a prefiltering step on the reads to make sure this is the case as outlined over at the repository for `Sketchy`.

 `SCCion` also uses a simple `MinHash` matching with `MASH` against the small database of whole SCC*mec* cassette types collected by the authors of SCC*mec*Finder.
-It does not have the rigorous error checking as the original implementation and for detailed typing SCC*mec*Finder should be preferred.
+It does not have the rigorous error checking as the original implementation of SCC*mec*Finder, which should be preferred for subtyping for now.

 ### Citations
 ---